MEDP33100/project-2-bar/README.md

 ## **Future Enhancements**

-- I would include the episode titles and air dates with each quote.
+- We would like to include the episode titles and air dates for each quote.
 - Another future enhancement that can be added would be specific themes based on which character is picked to showcase the differences between them

 ## **Credits**